tombusby/tombusby.github.io/_posts/2017-12-31-understanding-cryptography-ex4.5.md

 \end{array}
 $$

-The effect of the reduction polynomial is that it would produce a different output given a different primitive polynomial.
+The effect of the reduction polynomial is that it would produce a different output given a different irreducible polynomial.

 The remainder of this division is $$ x^3 + x^2 $$.
 This answer can be verified as correct (assuming my code is correct) by placing the following python code in the \__main__ section of the script written for Ex4.3: